yulia-2008/yulia-2008/README.md

 <h4> Hello. :vulcan_salute: Iam Yuliya, Software Engineer graduated from <b>Flatiron School</b>.
 I'm passionate about programming and learning new technologies. <br>
 One of my most recent projects is NYCABLE. http://www.nycable.net   It is an Info-Portal about all internet & TV providers in NY, areas of coverage, latest deals and available technicians as well as reviews and rating for providers and technicians. <br>:point_right: https://github.com/yulia-2008/nycable_frontend.
  </h4>
-<h4> I am always working on expanding my skill, recently I have started working with React Native and building my firsts android application wich I hope will be on Play Store soon. </h4>
+<h4> I am always working on expanding my skill, recently I have started working with React Native and building my firsts android application which I hope will be on Play Store soon. </h4>
  <br>